joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

 	    return mapping
 	}

+My next step was to eliminate the default values.
+This took a bit of work to find a YAML format that would parse correctly into these classes.
+And while I did manage to make it work with the above parse function, you'll soon see that the `clazz` parameter is redundant when presented with the final YAML, so I wrote a new, very similar method to handle the parsing.

+<?prettify?>

+	data class Band(val name: String, val albums: List<Album>)

+	data class Album4(val name: String,
+	                  val releaseYear: Int,
+	                  val label: String,
+	                  val tracks: List<Song>)

+	data class Song(val name: String)

+Prior to this, I did not realize that you can add type information to your YAML definitions.
+This is the approach I found myself taking with these last data classes.
+There seemed to be no other way to get it to work.

+Before I set out to write this article and while I was working with the Kafka-Kinesis Connector, I found another article that also showed some frustrations with working with Kotlin and SnakeYAML. `(TODO - LINK!!)`.
+Ultimately, the author decided to go with Jackson for YAML parsing, so I knew using the final data classes would not work with the existing YAMIL as-is.
+Still, I thought it would be interesting to look more into what it would take to get SnakeYAML to parse *something* using those classes.
+The results, in my opinion, are not very pretty.
+I'm sure there are valid uses for adding type details to a YAML definition, but for the vast majority of my uses I want to avoid adding this type of information.

 From this point, TBD......

 #### How do I incorporate the below into the article?

-I found an article that also showed some frustrations with working with Kotlin and SnakeYAML.
-(TODO - LINK!!).
-Ultimately, he decided to go with Jackson for YAML parsing but I wanted to look more into using SnakeYAML with Kotlin since it’s a smaller library and I really just want to see what’s possible with it.
-I thought maybe this could prove as a good way for me to get more familiar with Kotlin and also see if I can get the desired results with SnakeYAML.

 So, I’ll be working with a similar structure as to those files used with my version of the Kafka-Kinesis Connector and I’ll begin with data classes that resemble those initial data classes and progressively work toward data classes that are more restrictive (e.g. as many vals as possible and non-null types).
 Hopefully the final result will be data classes that don’t require default values for everything and just be simplistic-looking data classes.